-PLEASE CONSIDER SUPPORTING US.
+BIG NEED: CONSIDER SUPPORTING US.
 As one of oldest nonprofits run by a refugee community in the North Carolina's Central Piedmont, we have a long history of successful partnerships with many individuals and organizations.
+We are in need a building where we can have all of our programs in one location, build a community center, and a place where our community can help one another.
+Your gift is tax credit.
+Please contact our director, Liana at firstname.lastname@example.org or 336-541-2447.

 Your membership support directly helps us deliver community services to individuals and families not covered by the State and it supports cultural programming and youth development.